 As I first watched the film and the complexity of the game started to dawn on me, I was highly sceptical that these 4th graders could possibly cope with it.
 I was wrong, so damned wrong!
-Watching the kids handle with the complexities and ambiguities of the game is absolutely delightful.
+Watching the kids handle the complexities and ambiguities of the game is absolutely delightful.
 I'd have little problem with putting them in charge of the world tomorrow!

 Take a look at the trailer below - it gives a fair insight into the game and kids.